louis-frayser/Ann-and-Percy/README.md

 ### Racket
 Translating to Racket (Scheme) was challenging but much easier that re-coding this perceptron in Haskell.
 The biggest benefit of Racket was probably the IDE and the ability to use very symbolic function names (matix+ for exp).
 Racket turned out to be pretty slow, however the docs said that Racket's typed version should be 25 to 50 times faster.

+#### Typed Racked
+Sat 21 Mar 2020 08:12:16 AM PDT
+Annoting racket for types was quit difficult.
+It was a lot like fight the Haskell type system, maybe a little more frustrating.
+I resorted to extracting parts of the code into simpler chunks that I was able to type.
+This this produce a bout a fivefold increase in performance.

 ## GHC
 Haskell took longer to write and was quite difficult to debug  In the end, its performance was equal to Python's, and that used a simple list implementation of matrices with some hand-written matrix functions.
 I may try Haskell again later with a real Matrix package.

 ### Octave
 Wed 18 Mar 2020 11:32:34 PM PDT